btcpayserver/btcpayserver-doc/HardwareDeployment.md

 # Hardware Deployment

 Andreas Antonopoulos tells us "Not your keys, not your Bitcoin".
-I would like to propose another axiom "Not your hardware, not your node".
+I would like to propose another Bitcoin axiom "Not your hardware, not your node".
 In order to be truly self-sovereign and trustless you should consider running your own node on your own hardware and internet connection.
 BTCPayServer is a great way to run Bitcoin & Lightning nodes because it also gives you merchant functionality.
 To that end here are instructions to install and host your very own BTCPay Server.

 The process is basically the following: